teamglados/blackmirror/README.md

 Black Mirror is a project where your favorite social media platform turns against you.
 You will experience the modern cyberbullying techniques and understand how it feels to be bullied.
 Our mission is to make people understand how being bullied feels.
 We create conversations that take an unpleasant tone automatically.
 On top of this, we have our meme engine; it will make you become a laughing-stock.
 The last dimension in bullying is identity theft.
 We create a fake profile of you; seeing your name and face in a context that you would never approve yourself will make you feel anxious.
 These small but powerful methods will make the world a better place by reducing bullying step by step.
 Once the bully understands the outcomes of their actions no one will want to do it anymore.

+## Code
+Our code is separeted to own branches.

+- UI: client
+- Backend: vito
+- Models: models and models2

 ![UI](https://raw.githubusercontent.com/nardeas/blackmirror/master/media/ui1.png)
 ![UI](https://raw.githubusercontent.com/nardeas/blackmirror/master/media/ui2.png)